Fort Lauderdale Officer Outside Jurisdiction – Citizen’s Arrest Attorneys

 Anyone placing you under citizen’s arrest is also not allowed to use force or harm you while doing so.
 They must also have substantial evidence to back up their arguments, or the arrest will likely be deemed invalid.

-Our Officer Outside Jurisdiction – Citizen’s Arrest Attorney in Fort Lauderdale will Protect Your Rights
+Our Fort Lauderdale Officer Outside Jurisdiction – Citizen’s Arrest Attorney will Protect Your Rights

 A citizen’s arrest can have very harmful consequences.
 If you believe that you have been improperly detained, our Fort Lauderdale officer outside jurisdiction – citizen’s arrest attorney at Meldon Law can advise on your case.
 Our skilled attorney will determine if your rights were violated and if so, get unlawful evidence suppressed.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.